Joeltronics/py_nes_emulator/README.md

 - **Super Mario Bros**: The ground is 3 tiles higher than it's supposed to be.
 Everything else appears to run, but it's unplayable since Mario is stuck in the ground.
 - **Excitebike**: Gets stuck on the title screen, because of a bug where pressing the start button behaves as select/down instead, so you can't start the game (up also has this same problem)
 - **Bomberman**: Freezes on title screen.
 Oddly, it used to get further than this (but got stuck after starting the game), when VBLANK wasn't being cleared on PPUSTATUS read.
-- **Galaga**: Doesn't work because 8x16 sprites are not yet supported

 PPU & rendering issues: